jackcrosbie/hackathon-feb/README.md

 ​
 ​
 ## Deployment
-This project was deployed with Heroku, and used Whitenoice for its static files.
+This project was deployed with Heroku, and used Whitenoise for its static files.

 * Create an account at Heroku, and do not forget you need to confirm your e-mail to do this.
 * Create a list of dependencies in a text file named requirements (pip3 freeze > requirements.txt).